Diversity is strength in the investment research world

 Togetherness in diversity

-It is these different upbringings, worldviews and environments that have shaped a curiosity within the team that helps them distill the global and domestic political and macroeconomic backdrop.
-It's also the collaboration with team members from different backgrounds and perspectives that have transformed mindsets, a much-needed outcome in this space.
+It is these different upbringings, world views and environments that have shaped a curiosity within the team that helps them distil the global and domestic political and macroeconomic backdrop.
+It’s also the collaboration with team members from different backgrounds and perspectives that have transformed mindsets, a much-needed outcome in this space.

 “This is truly a case where the whole is worth more than the sum of the parts,” says Louise Pillay, an equity analyst for SA and Africa telecoms.
 “Our diversity is difficult to find in this type of industry.
 Couple this with strong mentorship and many collaborative efforts truly sets us apart from our peers.”
 Equity analyst Chris Engelbrecht adds that learning from arguably the best analysts in various industries is an unmatched opportunity.